 These changes reinforce the Government’s view that every minute of every school day is vital and that pupils should only be granted authorised absence by the school, in exceptional circumstances e.g. illness, exclusions, or due to exceptional circumstances.
 This view has recently been reinforced by Ofsted who in a recently published report on a Devon school reported, “Pupils clearly enjoy being at school.
 However, overall attendance is no better than average and this is in part due to some pupils being taken out of school for holidays during term time by their parents, in spite of the fact that the school has a clear and published policy that makes it clear that such absence is unauthorised.
 This absence has an impact on pupils’ achievement.
 As a result, the overall judgement for behaviour and safety is good rather than outstanding”.

 We would remind parents that unauthorised absences may well result in the instigation of parental responsibility measures which could be a penalty notice, or a fine of up to £2,500 and/or a term of imprisonment of up to 3 months.

 We hope you will support the school by ensuring that your child obtains the maximum benefit from their time at school by attending punctually for the 190 days each year that the law requires, unless prevented from doing so by an unavoidable circumstances.

-Absence request forms are available to download from below or from the school office and should be returned to the Attendance Officer in Reception.
+Absence request forms are available to download from below or paper copy from the school office.
+This should be returned to the Attendance Officer in Reception 3 weeks in advanced of intended absence.
 Any work missed must be made up.